thedod/whatmail/README.md

 ### The TipWire branch ([see demo](https://swatwt.com/tipwire/))

-While Whatmail is a general-purpose contact for script (and gpgme encryption only comes as an option), TipWire is a special-purpose form intended for communication between a `source` (a casual user) and a `desk` (a person or a team with enough skills to read gpg mail, and enough resources to run this form (and an [Etherpad-Lite server](http://etherpad.org)) behind SSL.
+While Whatmail is a general-purpose contact form script (and gpgme encryption only comes as an option), TipWire is a special-purpose form intended for communication between a `source` (a casual user) and a `desk` (a person or a team with enough skills to read gpg mail, and enough resources to run a server behind SSL).

 The [wiki page](https://github.com/thedod/whatmail/wiki/tipwire) is where I [try to] describe the system.
 This is also where I document relevant [feedback](https://github.com/thedod/whatmail/wiki/tipwire#criticism-so-far)